ankostis/TeslaCrack/README.rst

     Enjoy! ;)

-Step-by-step instructions are given in the `How to decrypt your files`_ section.

 How it works?
 -------------
-We recapitulate `how TeslaCrypt ransomware works to explain the weakness
+We recapitulate `how TeslaCrypt ransomware \< v3.0 works to explain the weakness
 <https://securelist.com/blog/research/71371/teslacrypt-2-0-disguised-as-cryptowall/>`_
 that is relevant for this cracking tool:

-1. *TeslaCrypt* creates a symmetrical AES-session-key that will be used to encrypt your files,
-2. it then asymmetrically encrypts that AES-key with a "semi-baked" ECDH method, and transmits the unlocking keys to the operators of the ransomware (but that is irrelevant here), and finally
+1. *TeslaCrypt* creates a random **AES session-key** that will be used to symmetrically[1]_ encrypt your files - it is immediately transmitted to the operators of the ransomware (but that is irrelevant here);
-3. it starts encrypting your files one-by-one, attaching your semi-encrypted AES key into the headers of your encrypted files, spread out in two fields:

-   - ``aes-ecdh`` field: a proper ecdh ciphetext of your AES-key;
+2. an "improvised" Elliptic Cryptography (EC) asymmetrical method is then applied to store securely the above AES-key into your computer - it is taken to be as the ECDH "private" (or ECDSA "signing") key, and from that, 2 ciphered keys are produced:

+   - **AES ECDH public-key** (or simply ``aes_ecdh_key``): this is the "public" (or ECDSA "verifying") counterpart of your AES-key above - note that it is impossible to derive your AES-key from that, it can only check the validity of a candidate AES-key;
-   - ``aes-mul`` field: another ciphetext which is just a "big" (but not big enough!) multiplicative product of your AES key.
+   - **AES multiple** (or ``aes_mul_key``): another "ciphetext" which is just a "big" (but not big enough!) multiplicative product of your AES key with the ECDSA XXX.

+3. it then starts to encrypt your files one-by-one, attaching these 2 fields into the headers of those files.

-- It uses the same assymetric method to generate and encrypt your ``btc-ecdh`` & ``btc-mul`` fields into teslafile headers.
+- Actually *TeslaCrypt* applies the method above to generate another pair of ciphered keys from the "master" **Bitcoin private -key** - ``btc_ecdh_key`` & ``btc_mul_key`` - those are also stored into your tesla-file headers.

-- Multiple AES-keys are generated if you interrupt the ransomware while it encrypts your files (i.e. reboot).
+- Multiple AES-keys are generated if you interrupt the ransomware while it encrypts your files (i.e. reboot), but only a single *btc* pair.

-*TeslaCrack* implements (primarily) an integer factorization attack against the ``aes_mul`` field, recovering the original  AES-key by just trying all factor combinations, and using some method of validating that the tested-key is the correct one.
+*TeslaCrack* implements (primarily) an integer factorization attack against the ``aes_mul_key`` and ``btc_mul_key`` fields, recovering the original AES-key by just trying all factor combinations, and using some method for validating that the tested-key is the correct one (e.g. ECDSA schema, BTC address validation).

-The actual factorization is not implemented within *TeslaCrack*, instead, it just extracts the numbers to be factored, and you have to feed them into 3rd party factoring tools, such as `YAFU or msieve
+The actual factorization is not implemented within *TeslaCrack* - it only extracts the numbers to be factored, and you have to feed them into 3rd party factoring tools, such as `YAFU or msieve
 <https://www.google.com/search?q=msieve+factorization>`_.

+..
+[1] A **symmetrical** encryption-scheme uses the same *key* for both encrypting and decrypting a document.

 Installation